 Scabies – Scabies is an easily spread skin disease caused by a very small species of mite.
 Scabies is spread by skin-to-skin contact.

 Syphilis – Syphilis is a sexually transmitted infection (STI) caused by the bacterium Treponema pallidum.

 Trichomoniasis (‘Trich’) – Trich is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.
 Transmission includes penis-to-vagina, intercourse, or vulva-to-vulva contact.
 The parasite cannot survive in the mouth or rectum.

 Vaginitis (BV, Yeast, Etc.) – Vaginitis can affect women of all ages and is extremely common.
 It can be caused by bacteria, yeasts, viruses, and other parasites.

 Zika – Zika is a virus that is primarily transmitted by infected mosquitoes.
 It can affect both men and women and is most common in the Pacific Islands, South and Central America, the Caribbean, Africa, and parts of South and South East Asia.
 It can also be sexually transmitted.

-These briefs contain information on sexually transmitted diseases and infections and the tests used to determine status, how common they are, whether they are life threatening, whether they are life-long, common symptoms, and how they can be cured or treated.
-These briefs are a great starting point for becoming familiar with specific sexually transmitted diseases and infections and their overall picture, however, they are by no means everything one can learn about sexually transmitted diseases or infections, of course.
+These briefs contain information on sexually transmitted infections and diseases and the tests used to determine status, how common they are, whether they are life threatening, whether they are life-long, common symptoms, and how they can be cured or treated.
+These briefs are a great starting point for becoming familiar with specific sexually transmitted infections and diseases and their overall picture, however, they are by no means everything one can learn about sexually transmitted infections or diseases, of course.